The mission of ThinkFirst is to prevent brain, spinal cord and other traumatic injuries through education, research and advocacy.

 Program evaluation has always been encouraged.
 Several efficacy studies of ThinkFirst programs have been published over the years and are available on our website.

 Today, the ThinkFirst National Injury Prevention Foundation offers research-validated educational programs that have reached millions of young people nationally and worldwide.
-Their network of chapters has influenced public policy initiatives, and continues to expand to reach those most vulnerable to traumatic injuries: our children, teens and young adults.
+Additional programs now include ThinkFirst About Concussion, ThinkFirst To Prevent Falls and ThinkFirst For Your Baby.
+The Foundation's network of chapters has influenced public policy initiatives, and continues to expand to reach those most vulnerable to traumatic injuries: our children, teens and young adults.
 By virtue of their work in treating patients who have sustained traumatic injuries, physicians and health professionals are natural spokespersons for injury prevention.
 Trauma, rehabilitation and children's hospitals, as well as medical universities find ThinkFirst offers the speaker training, chapter support and program materials they need for providing injury prevention educational programs.
 ThinkFirst encourages health professionals to become involved -- start chapters or work with existing chapters -- to help us lower the incidence, cost and devastation of traumatic injury.

 Please see 'Chapters' for ThinkFirst chapter locations and information on starting a chapter.
 Programs are described are under 'Injury Prevention Programs.'
 Contact the ThinkFirst Foundation at firstname.lastname@example.org or call 630-961-1400 for further information.